patrynk/oura_sync/QUICK_START.md

 ## Next Steps - Expanding the Models

 The current models are stubs that store raw JSON data.
-To fully utilize the data, you should expand them based on the API schema.
 For example:

 ### Expanding DailyActivity Model